-In this study, we investigate the effect of using $\delta$ at 355, 532, and 1064 nm as additional inversion input to answer the question:
+In this study, we investigate the effect of using δ at 355, 532, and 1064 nm as additional inversion input to answer the question:

-What is the optimum choice of $\delta{\lambda}$ in the inversion of lidar measurements of non-spherical particles using the spheroid model of Dubovik et al. (2006)?
+What is the optimum choice of δ{λ} in the inversion of lidar measurements of non-spherical particles described by randomly oriented spheroids using the spheroid model of Dubovik et al. (2006)?

-We address this question by using 3+2+3 multiwavelength lidar measurements taken under both pure and mixed-dust conditions.
-Specifically, we assume that values of $\delta{\lambda}$ are accurate within their respective measurement error and that the findings of our study are primarily related to the light-scattering model used in the inversion calculations.
-Section 2 presents an overview of the literature on measurements and modelling of spectral particle linear depolarisation ratios of mineral dust particles.
+We address this question by using with the use of 3+2+3 multiwavelength lidar measurements taken under both pure and mixed-dust conditions.
+Specifically, we assume that values of δ{λ} are accurate within their respective measurement error and that the findings of this our studyies are primarily related to the light-scattering model used in the inversion calculations.
+We start the paper with Section 2 presents an overview of the literature on measurements and modelling of spectral particle

+5 linear depolarisation ratios of mineral dust particles.
 The data sources and inversion setup are introduced in Section 3.
 The results are presented and discussed in Sections 4 and 5, respectively.
 We close with a summary and our conclusions in Section 6.

-2 Spectral $\delta$ for mineral dust from measurements and modelling
+2 Spectral δ for mineral dust from measurements and modelling

-The particle linear depolarisation ratio $\delta$ as measured by depolarisation lidar is the ratio of the particle backscatter coefficients measured at planes of polarisation perpendicular and parallel to the plane of polarisation of the emitted laser light (Gimmestad, 2008).
+The particle linear depolarisation ratio δ as measured by depolarisation lidar is the ratio of the particle backscatter coefficients measured at planes of polarisation perpendicular and parallel to the plane of polarisation of the emitted laser light (Gimmestad, 2008).
 Like the lidar ratio and the Ångström exponent, it is an intensive parameter that takes on characteristic values for different aerosol types (Burton et al., 2012).
 It is most sensitive to the shape of the scattering particles, i.e. $\delta = 0$ for spherical scatterers (or those that appear spherical with respect to the considered wavelength) and increases with particle non-sphericity.
-Reliable measurements of $\delta$ require careful instrument characterisation together with dedicated calibration efforts (Freudenthaler et al., 2009; Freudenthaler, 2016).
+Reliable measurements of δ require careful instrument characterisation together with dedicated calibration efforts (Freudenthaler et al., 2009; Freudenthaler, 2016).

-Light scattering by non-spherical particles such as mineral dust poses a great challenge for applications in atmospheric science as it cannot be described by Mie scattering.
+light scattering by non-spherical particles such as mineral dust poses a great challenge for applications in atmospheric science as it cannot be described by Mie scattering.
 The problem has been addressed by introducing a variety of non-spherical model particles (Kahnert et al., 2014) that differ considerably in the capability to properly describe light depolarisation (specifically at the 180° backscatter direction crucial for lidar).
-Spheroids were found to be particularly versatile for this purpose as they allow for addressing different degrees of non-sphericity in mathematically simple expressions.
+Spheroids were found to be particularly

+- 20 versatile for this purpose as they allow for addressing different degrees of non-sphericity in mathematically simple expressions.
 A specific spheroid model is the one introduced by Dubovik et al. (2006).
 It has been developed for the analysis of AERONET sun photometer measurements, and thus, is optimised for passive remote sensing applications.
-It has been applied in the inversion of lidar data Veselovskii et al. (2010) and to retrieve lidar-specific parameters (Müller et al., 2010; Shin et al., 2018) even though it has not been designed to describe light scattering at 180° backscatter direction.
-Dubovik's spheroidal model features a defined aspectratio distribution which separates it from other applications of spheroidal models used for lidar applications (Wiegner et al., 2009; Gasteiger and Freudenthaler, 2014).
+It has been applied in the inversion of lidar data Veselovskii et al. (2010) and to retrieve lidar-specific parameters (Müller et al., 2010; Shin et al., 2018) even though it has not been designed to describe light scattering at 180° backscatter direction. - 25 Dubovik's spheroidal model features a defined aspect-ratio distribution which separates it from other applications of spheroidal models used for lidar applications (Wiegner et al., 2009; Gasteiger and Freudenthaler, 2014).